deemount/tf-aws-vpc-only/README.md

 # Mastering Terraform, Part 1

-This is a documentation of my journey through the broad field of "Infrastructure as a Code (IaaC)".
+This is a documentation of my journey through the broad field of "Infrastructure as Code (IaC)".
 Starting with Terraform, I am creating various examples to help me in my daily workflow

 ## Amazon Web Service (AWS) Virtual Private Cloud (VPC) only